-Having numerous knowledgeable and competent surgeons, Iran is one of the top ten countries in hair transplant surgery.
+Accordingly, having numerous knowledgeable and competent surgeons, Iran is one of the top ten countries in hair transplant surgery.
 You can get hair transplantation in one of the high-standard clinics in Tehran, Shiraz, Mashhad, Isfahan, and Yazd and benefit from their quality, affordable healthcare services.
-As far as price is concerned, Iran is the cheapest country to get hair transplant surgery.
-In fact, the average cost of this procedure is 1.500 USD, including doctor’s fees, clinic charges, and medications.
+As far as price is concerned, Iran is the cheapest country for hair transplant surgery.
+The average cost of this procedure is 1,500 USD, including doctor's fees, clinic charges, and medications.

 FAQs about Hair Transplant Surgery

 1) Is a hair transplant painful?

 During the hair transplant surgery, the scalp skin gets numb with local anesthetics so that you won't feel any pain during the operation.
 However, you probably experience mild to moderate soreness in your head for a week after the surgery.

 2) Will I have dense hair after hair transplant surgery?